Do you think you have explored Wrocław and its neighbourhood quite well enough?

 Distance from Wrocław: 125 km, 1 hour 53 minute drive

-I’d rather maintain this pretty town in the foothills of the Table Mountains as the spooky one!
+Kudowa Zdrój – another charming mountain town in Poland located in the foothills of the Table Mountains, and pretty much a spooky place I have come across so far.
 Kudowa-Zdrój is a spa city in southwest Poland known for sprouting mineral waters.

 And this is how the exteriors of Kaplica Czaszek or Skull Chapel look like!
 Photography is prohibited inside the Chapel.